How a Finnish farmer became the world’s deadliest sniper

 Hunting in the Finnish forests helped Simo unknowingly acquire outstanding marksmanship skills.
 Sniping at the Soviets during the Winter War made him a world legend.

-*Pictures include in this article by S-A Kuva/Finnish Military Archive.
+*Pictures included in this article by S-A Kuva/Finnish Military Archive.

 *NOTE: This article is the fifth of an 8-part series on the Winter War to be published from 30 November (the day the conflict started) til 13 March (when it ended).
 Next: 'The tears of Winter War peace treaty' coming out on 30 January.